Briars, Saint Helena: History

 By coincidence, the Duke of Wellington also stayed in The Briars, in 1805, on his return from a tour of duty in India.
 He wrote to the admiral commanding the garrison on 3 April 1816, "You may tell Bony that I find his apartments at the Elysée-Bourbon very convenient and that I hope he likes mine at the Balcombes."
 In 1827 the East India Company bought the property for £6,000 and used it for making silk and growing mulberry trees.
 In 1959 the Pavilion was purchased by Dame Mabel Brookes, a great granddaughter of William Balcombe, and donated to the French government, which appointed her as Chevalier de la Légion d'honneur in 1960 in recognition of her generous gesture.
 It became the third of the French properties on the island, together with his former tomb in Sane Valley and Longwood House.

 Later, Balcombe was offered a post in Australia and established a new estate called "The Briars" in the Carwoola area of New South Wales.
 On this new estate, it is believed that he was responsible for introducing two plants to Australia, the Sweet Briar (Rosa rubiginosa) and the Weeping Willow (Salix babylonica).
 The willow grew nearby Napoleon's grave on St Helena and Balcombe is reported to have taken cuttings from these trees.

 William's youngest son, Alexander Beatson Balcombe, named his pastoral run and homestead in Mount Martha "The Briars" (the run was previously known as Chen Chen Gurruck, or Tichingorourke).
+William's grandson, William Alexander Balcombe—son of Thomas Trywhitt Balcombe—built yet another notable house called The Briars', at Wahroonga.